Official recording of children who die immediately after birth

 Costs

-• Notification: free of charge
+• notification: free of charge

-• Issue of the confirmation of birth/birth certificate and confirmation of death/death certificate: free of charge
+• issue of the confirmation of birth/birth certificate and confirmation of death/death certificate: free of charge

-• After two years: EUR 9.30
+• after two years: EUR 13.10

 NOTE: There are no fees for the first issue, provided that these documents are issued within two years of the birth of the child.
 There are generally costs for sending the certificate.
 Please enquire at the competent registry office.